dzzlik/the-ultimate-calculator/README.md

-the ultimate calculator does basic maths, algebra (only quadratic equation for now sadly), geometry, converting measurement units and such
+The Ultimate Calculator does basic maths, algebra (only quadratic equation for now sadly), geometry, converting measurement units and such.
+(Written in Python)